rhammell/forest-watch/README.md

 Users can read the selected project's description to determine its carbon offset goals, which may include reforresation or afforesation efforts.

-Map controls can then be used to explore satellite imagery that covers the projec't territory over the span of many years.
-Notable changes to the tree coverage between images may verify the project's goals are being achieved.
+Map controls can then be used to explore satellite imagery that covers the project's territory over the span of many years.
+Notable changes to the tree coverage between images can help verify that a project's goals are being achieved.

 ## Data Processing
+Carbon offset project data is stored on CO2.Storage in the form of assets.
+These assets conform to a "ForrestWatch" template, which requires project's to